Kandangan

-Kandangan is a district and the regency seat of South Hulu Sungai Regency in South Kalimantan province.
-The district has an area of 106.71 square kilometers.
-According to mid 2021 estimates, the population of the district was 49,204 people spread across 18 villages.
+Kandangan is an administrative district (kecamatan) and a town which serves as the regency seat of South Hulu Sungai Regency in South Kalimantan province.
+The district covers an area of 106.71 square kilometres.
+According to the mid 2024 official estimates, the population of the district was 50,691 people spread across four urban kelurahan and fourteen rural villages (desa).

 History

 Ibnu Hadjar Insurgency

 Around the end of October and early November 1950, Kandangan was invaded three times by KjRT forces led by Ibnu Hadjar in response to the government's military operations to quell the insurgency.
 On 12 December 1953, KjRT attacked Kandangan from four directions.

 Geography

-The district borders Angkinang district of Central Hulu Sungai Regency in the north and east, Sungai Raya district in the south, and South Daha district in the west.
+The district borders Angkinang District of Central Hulu Sungai Regency in the north and east, Sungai Raya District in the south, and South Daha District in the west.

 Climate

-Kandangan has a tropical rainforest climate (Af) with moderate rainfall in August and September and heavy rainfall in the remaining months.
+Kandangan has a tropical savanna climate (Aw) with moderate rainfall in August and September and heavy rainfall in the remaining months.

 Demographics

-According to Statistics Indonesia, population estimates of the district on 2019 was 51,847.
-This consisted of 25,808 male population and 26,039 female population.
-Compared to 2018 figure, the amount of population was a slight increase of 0.936%.
-Gender ratio as of 2019 was there are 99 male population for every 100 female population.
-Majority of district population is muslim with figure of 99.64% on 2019.
-However, there are minorities such as Hindu, Buddhist, and Christiant population.
-Kandangan Kota is the most dense subdistrict with density of 3,830 per square kilometers while the least dense subdistrict was Bangkau village with figure 93 per square kilometers.
+According to Statistics Indonesia, the official population estimate of the district as at mid 2022 was 49,604.
+This consisted of 24,598 males and 25,006 females.
+Gender ratio as of 2019 was there are 98 males for every 100 females.
+The vast majority of the district population is Muslim, with a figure of 99.64% on 2019.
+However, there are small minorities such as Hindus, Buddhists, and Christians.
+Kandangan Kota is the most dense kelurahan with a density of 3,830 per square kilometre, while the least dense village was Bangkau village with a figure of 93 per square kilometre.